“I just can’t do this.” Harried parents forgo home school

 She worries this generation of students may end up suffering academically, socially and emotionally.

-Around the world, parents and schools are facing similar challenges.
 In Italy, the virus’ first epicenter in Europe, schools have tried to adapt to online learning with a spotty success rate.
 In some parts of Italy’s hard-hit north, many schools went weeks without assigning lessons, and one parent said her high school aged daughter went two months without a math lesson.

+In France, many parents with young children are taking advantage of a national initiative that pays 84% of salaries of parents needing to take time off to care full-time for kids.
+The country’s centralized school system has helped streamline teaching, with standardized online programs but there have been wide disparities and concerns about equality and low-income families who don’t have internet access and devices.

 Kara Illig, a mother of three in Ebensburg, Pennsylvania, finally broke down one day last week.